davesnx/styled-ppx/CONTRIBUTING.md

 5. Make your changes and commit: `git add` and `git commit`.

-6. Make sure that the tests still pass: `make test_all` (if you ran `make init` a pre-psuh githook has been created for you to run each time you push).
+6. Make sure that the tests still pass: `make test` (if you ran `make init` a pre-psuh githook has been created for you to run each time you push).

 7. Push your branch: `git push -u origin your-branch-name`.